First published Jul 9, 2019. Refreshed Oct 13, 2021.

-At Corevist, one of our core values is Passion for our clients.
+At Corevist, one of our core values is passion for our clients.
 By extension, that also means passion for our clients’ customers.
 That’s why we don’t stop at building and implementing Corevist Commerce.
-We go beyond that and work with you to make ecommerce “sticky” for your customers.
+We go beyond that and work with you to make your B2B ordering portal “sticky” for your customers.

 First, you need to quantify stickiness.
 That means defining the metric to reach the business goal, such as the amount of revenue you want to flow through ecommerce.
 Once you’ve done that, you’re ready to craft a plan to get there–and your plan should cover the “4 stages of ecommerce stickiness,” as we like to call them.